NascHQ/regram/README.md

 export default MyComponent
 ```
-You can check all Material components on the demos section of website: [https://material-ui-next.com/](https://material-ui-next.com/demos/)
+You can check all Material components on the demos section of the website: [https://material-ui-next.com/](https://material-ui-next.com/demos/)

 ## First Steps
-The easiest to start is by cloning this repository, however, you can "merge" this boilerplate with your existent application, or start a new one using `create-react-app` or something similar.
+The easiest way to start is by cloning this repository, however, you can "merge" this boilerplate with your existent application, or start a new one using `create-react-app` or something similar.

 ```
 git clone git@github.com:NascHQ/react-graphql-apollo-material-boilerplate.git